vitordino/reduxtron/README.md

 while developing this repo, i also searched for what was out there™ in this regard, and was happy to see i wasn’t the only thinking on these crazy thoughts.

 - [klarna/electron-redux](https://github.com/klarna/electron-redux)
   - belongs to a major company, high visibility
   - started around 2016, but stopped being maintained around mid-2020
-  - had another redux store on the frontend, and sync between them a bit more complex than i like.
+  - had another redux store on the frontend, and sync between them: a bit more complex than i’d like.
   - incompatible with [electron versions >= 14](https://github.com/klarna/electron-redux/issues/317)

 - [zoubingwu/electron-shared-state](https://github.com/zoubingwu/electron-shared-state)